just-boris/less-plugin-glob/README.md

 1. `npm install -g less less-plugin-glob`
 1. Create file with import by glob, something like `@import "includes/**"`
 1. Run `lessc --glob styles.less styles.css` and enjoy whole your styles concated by one line

-## Caveats

-Now glob imports are supported only on top-level stylesheets.
-In deep cases current dirrectory is lost and we can't properly resolve file paths.